chriselsen/AWS-Geofeed/README.md

 # AWS-Geofeed
-Geofeed for AWS (AS16509) as defined in datatracker.ietf.org/doc/html/rfc8805
+[Geofeed for AWS (AS16509)](https://raw.githubusercontent.com/chriselsen/AWS-Geofeed/main/data/aws-geofeed.txt) as defined in datatracker.ietf.org/doc/html/rfc8805.

 ## What is a Geofeed?